Frequently Asked Questions

 1. What is this major?

-The New Media major is a bachelor of science in communications focusing on production, theory, and emerging media practices.
+The New Media major is a bachelor of science in Communication focusing on production, theory, and emerging media practices.
 We are distinct from the Communications majors by focusing on mobile and social first video production, writing for digital media distribution, and production in digital spaces.
-We also focus on VR/AR/MR production and theory.
-Oh.
-And we study memes.
+We also focus on VR/AR/MR production and theory as well as video games.
+By contast,the Communication degree is aimed at students who wish to pursue careers in television, film, broadcast journalism, media management, traditional media production, public relations, advertising, conflict resolution, and human resources.

 2. Wait.
 What is New Media?

-New Media isn't just media that's new, it is a cultural theory of emerging media in both the use and the function in a digital media context.
-For example, it is not how to use Instagram, but rather why people use Instagram in the first place.
+New Media isn't just media that's new, it is a cultural theory of emerging media.
+Students critique and make digital content as a means of exploring new forms of media.
+For example, it is not how to use Instagram, but rather why people use Instagram in the first place, how it works, and what its trends are.
 The program increases cultural knowledge of nearly the entire field of digital media and enhances the technical skills on how to operate the technology from a professional perspective.

 3. Sounds cool.
 But are there internships?

 We knew you'd ask that.
 The answer is not only yes, but we are growing our internship program.
-We're fairly new, so we're starting up collaborations with the digital.nyc "Silicon Alleys" of New York City, but also establishing ourselves with non-profits, organizations, and tech start ups on Long Island.
+We're starting up collaborations with the digital.nyc "Silicon Alleys" of New York City, but also establishing ourselves with non-profits, organizations, and tech start ups on Long Island.
 The New Media program requires two internships.

 4. What are the goals of this program?